Welcome to the Virtual Salmon Heroes Resource Page!

 - Video 6: Salmon Life Cycle Model (Marble Demonstration) (11:00 minutes)

-You can also use the link below to access a numbered graphic that will guide your students through the video series above.
+You can also use the following link to access a numbered graphic (PDF) that will guide your students through the video series above: Salmon Heroes – Introductory Lesson Graphic.
+This can be used synchronously with a class or asynchronously by students working independently.

 - Introducción con Naturalista Carolina (en español) (2:19 minutos)